When does my coverage end?

 What are my options?

-• The Health Insurance Marketplace offers private health insurance options.
+- The Health Insurance Marketplace offers private health insurance options.
 You can find out if you're eligible for a tax credit that lowers your monthly premiums and out-of-pocket costs.
-You'll also learn if you qualify for free of low-cost coverage from Medicaid or the Children's Health Insurance Program (CHIP).
+You’ll also learn if you qualify for free or low-cost coverage from Medicaid (called Apple Health in Washington State), the Children’s Health Insurance Program (CHIP), or Cascade Care plans.
+Coverage through the Washington Health Benefit Exchange may cost less than PEBB Continuation Coverage.
+Being offered PEBB Continuation Coverage won’t limit your eligibility for coverage or for a tax credit through the Marketplace.

 More about continuation coverage